jonasvdd/NTC-calibration/README.md

 If your circuit doesn't make use of a (simple) voltage devider, you will need another conversion method.
 This can be achieved by:

-* Creating a new method in the conversion class
+* Creating a method in [config.py](visualization/config.py)

-## Visualization
+## Calibration results

+Al the values (reference temperature, ntc_resistor value, predicted temperature, the coefficients, ...) will be stored in a .csv file.
+This can be used in e.g. jupyter notebook to analyze the quality of the calibration.

 ## Contributing

+If you have some amazing ideas, just create a pull request :D.